 One byproduct of the procedure is less absorption of food nutrients.
 Lifelong follow-up with a bariatric program is mandatory to monitor and avoid complications.
-Your Einstein nutrutionist will recommend specific supplements to prevent long-term problems.
+Your Einstein nutritionist will recommend specific supplements to prevent long-term problems.

-Gastric bypass surgery can cause significant changes in behavior.
+Gastric bypass surgery can cause changes in behavior.
 Patients often say that they lose their old food cravings and are less hungry in general.
 Rarely do people feel deprived of food.

 These behavioral changes are partially due to altered hormones and neural signals in your gastrointestinal (GI) tract that communicate with hunger centers in you brain.